 Do you want the conservatives to prevail or do you want President Donald Trump to prevail?

-I want the 45th president.
+I want the 45th president successful.

-What happens when Trump is not in line with the Conservatives?
+What happens when Trump is not in line with the conservatives?

-What happens when Trump talks to Schumer and Pelosi as a As long as he doesn't betray his promises the way the Republicans let me tell you what I believe, because this is a great question you're raising, and I think an important one.
+As long as he doesn't betray his promises the way the Republicans, let me tell you what I believe, because this is a great question you're raising, and I think an important one.

-Reagan went from 70 to 28 percent in terms of his tax cuts throughout his presidency.
+Reagan went from 70 to 28 percent in terms of his tax cuts throughout his presidency, and then he had tax reform in 86, the last time we've had it.

 Reagan, by cutting taxes, stimulating the economy, the very same principles Donald Trump ran on and is now pushing.

-If those policies are implemented, Reagan doubled revenues to the government and created 20 million new jobs, and that's why we admire him so much.
+If those policies are implemented, Reagan doubled revenues to the government and created 20 million new jobs.

 Those conservative principles that Reagan pushed through were good for the millions of Americans that needed jobs, needed a revitalization of the economy.

-We had quarters of growth that were six, seven, eight percent Geraldo, and we could do it again.
+We had quarters of growth that were six, seven, eight percent, Geraldo, and we could do it again.

 And I believe those principles work.